GoogleChrome/web.dev/src/site/content/en/blog/multi-origin-pwas/index.md

 When evaluating a long-term strategy or site redesign, consider migrating to a single origin, unless there's an important reason to keep the multi-origin architecture.

-_With many thanks for their technical reviews & suggestions: PJ Mclachlan, Paul Covell, Dominick Ng, Alberto Medina, Pete LePage, Joe Medley, , Cheney Tsai, Martin Schierle and Andre Bandarra._
+_With many thanks for their technical reviews and suggestions: PJ Mclachlan, Paul Covell, Dominick Ng, Alberto Medina, Pete LePage, Joe Medley, Cheney Tsai, Martin Schierle, and Andre Bandarra._